 Each member of the committee in writing must give approval of the written project to the Director of Graduate Studies before the oral examination can be scheduled.
 In the oral examination, the candidate will begin with a brief presentation, situating the project and where appropriate, indicating how it might relate to a dissertation.
 Questions and discussion will follow.
 The examination should be about one to one and a half hours in length.
 At the end of the examination, the committee will evaluate the student's performance.
-The student and committee members attend the exam only.
-Following the completion of the Comparative Project Exam (by May 30 of their third year), students name at least three members of their dissertation committee, of which one must be a member of Comparative Literature.
-Students should submit the doctoral thesis prospectus to their dissertation committee by September 30 of their fourth year (i.e., Semester VII).
-The student will schedule a collective meeting with the committee for the approval of the prospectus by October 30.
-Students will then send copies to the DGS and department administrator to file.
+Only the student and committee members attend the exam.